Codebook Beginner picoMini 2022 Solution

 Learn more

 A codebook is a lookup table that maps one set of symbols to another.
 In this challenge, code.py reads codebook.txt to translate encoded values back into the readable flag.
-This pattern mirrors historical encryption methods like the Vigenere cipher or one-time pads, where a separate key document was required for decryption.
+This pattern mirrors historical encryption methods like one-time pads or stream ciphers, where a separate key document was required for decryption.

 The critical lesson here is about relative file paths.
 When Python opens a file with open("codebook.txt"), it looks in the current working directory - whichever directory your terminal session is in when you run the command, not necessarily where the script lives.
 Running the script from the wrong directory causes a FileNotFoundError.